Cuba entry requirements for Turkey passport holders

 Valid passport

-Your Turkish passport must be valid for the full duration of your stay in Cuba.
+Your Turkish passport must be valid for your entire stay in Cuba.
 No minimum validity beyond departure is required by Cuban law, but airlines may enforce 6 months — check with your carrier before flying.Required

 Return or onward ticket